 - Change the default behavior of autoplay on mobile and third party videos.

-- Restrict a site from using sensitive APIs like camera or microphone.
+- Restrict a site from using sensitive devices like the camera, microphone, or speakers.

 - Allow iframes to use the fullscreen API.